ETHICS AND THE (TOTAL) ENVIRONMENT

 Ethics is all about the individual’s relationship with humanity, which includes not just people but the planet essential to our very existence.
 And so we have the discipline of Environmental Ethics.

 It’s a given that man will have an impact on his environment.
 It can’t be otherwise, and there always will be consequences associated with human development and progress.
 Man is steward of all nature, being its most highly-developed inhabitant.
-We are dependent on the natural world and therefore are totally responsible for it.
+We are dependent on the natural world and therefore are totally responsible to it.

 Extinction is a fact of life and cannot be effectively arrested by man or nature.
 Mankind, the apex of the ‘life pyramid,’ will necessarily affect everything below.
 We can and must be careful stewards, but we cannot protect everything that exists from our impact completely.
 This includes the atmosphere and hydrosphere as well as the lithosphere, the soil and rock beneath our feet.